eclipse-keyple/keyple-website/content/learn/user-guide/standalone-application.md

 ---
 ## Select a card

-The starting point of any processing done with a card in the Keyple enrivonment, is to reference this card in the system.
+The starting point of any processing done with a card in the Keyple environment, is to reference this card in the system.
 It is the role of the selection step to obtain this reference.

 You have first to prepare a selection scenario defining the eligible cards for a transaction, then to execute the scenario when a card is present.

 ### Prepare a scenario

-To prepare a scenario, you have to get a new instance of `CardSelectionManager` from the smart card service using the `createCardSelectionManager()` method, then configure it with scenario cases using dedicated methods provided by one or more card extensions.
+To prepare a scenario, you have to get a new instance of `CardSelectionManager` from the smart card service using the `getReaderApiFactory().createCardSelectionManager()` method, then configure it with scenario cases using dedicated methods provided by one or more card extensions.

 {{< code lang="java" >}}
-CardSelectionManager cardSelectionManager = smartCardService.createCardSelectionManager();```
+CardSelectionManager cardSelectionManager = smartCardService.getReaderApiFactory().createCardSelectionManager();
 {{< /code >}}

-The `prepareSelection(...)` method allows to add a selection case to the scenario by providing an implementation of the `CardSelection` interface and return the index of the added case in order to be able to identify later the case that matched.
+The `prepareSelection(...)` method allows to add a selection case to the scenario by providing a specific `CardSelector` and an implementation of the `CardSelectionExtension` interface.
+The method will return the index of the added case in order to be able to identify later the case that matched.

 Please note that the order of addition is important because it will impact the selection cycle and favor the performance of the first added cases.

 Providing one or more selection cases to the `CardSelectionManager` constitutes a selection scenario.
 The scenario is run by Keyple Service when a card is detected, the different cases being evaluated sequentially as long as the card does not match the criteria of the defined cases.

 The selection process for a case offers several options for selecting a processing based on the type of card presented to the reader.

 It is based on a filtering process according to three possible criteria, each of which is optional:
-* the communication protocol of the card (usually also identifying a card technology)
+* the communication protocol of the card (usually also identifying a card technology),
-* the power-on data collected by the reader when the card is detected (e.g. the Answer To Reset)
+* the power-on data collected by the reader when the card is detected (e.g. the Answer To Reset),
 * the ISO standard application identifier (AID) used to perform a Select Application command.

 When a card is inserted, it is evaluated according to these criteria and will be given the status "selected" or not.

 When a card is not selected, no other operation will be possible with it.

 The same card could correspond to several cases of the same scenario, especially when filtering by AID.
 By default, the selection process will stop at the first case that matches.
 It is however possible to choose another strategy using the `setMultipleSelectionMode()` method.
 In this case, the process will continue to the last selection case in the scenario and return all results, but only the last matching application will be selected.

-When a card is selected, the `CardSelectionManager` will make available the result as a `SmartCard` object containing all the information known about the card at that stage.
+When a card is selected, the `CardSelectionManager` will make available the result as a `SmartCard` (or `IsoSmartCard` if an `IsoCardSelector` is used) containing all the information known about the card at that stage.

 Depending on the card extension that is used, this `SmartCard` object can be cast to a more comprehensive object with specific features defined by the extension.

 In addition to the selection process itself, specific APDU commands may be sent to the card if the selection is successful.
 The output of these commands is available in the instance of the `SmartCard` object.

 The following snippet shows the preparation of two selection cases using the generic card extension:
 {{< code lang="java" >}}
 // prepare a selection for application 1 int firstCaseIndex = cardSelectionManager.prepareSelection(
+    smartCardService.getReaderApiFactory()
+        .createIsoCardSelector()
+        .filterByDfName(AID1),
     GenericExtensionService.getInstance()
-        .createCardSelection()
-        .filterByDfName(AID1));
+        .createGenericCardSelectionExtension());

 // prepare a selection for application 2 int secondCaseIndex = cardSelectionManager.prepareSelection(
+    smartCardService.getReaderApiFactory()
+        .createIsoCardSelector()
+        .filterByDfName(AID2),
     GenericExtensionService.getInstance()
-        .createCardSelection()
-        .filterByDfName(AID2));
+        .createGenericCardSelectionExtension());
 {{< /code >}}

 ### Run a scenario